-Because Emmeline was a none Catholic and her being under 21 yrs of age they decided to marry in the Church of England.
+Because Emmeline was a none Catholic they decided to marry in the Church of England.
 This required a license bearing a Bishop's seal that gave permission for a marriage ceremony to be performed.

 On the 13th Nov 1877 they applied for and recieved a Bishop's License.

 On 15th Nov 1877 Francisco De La Santos and Emmeline Bramall married in St Michael church.
 Upper Pitt Street.
 The address recorded on the marriage certificate, for both of them, is 20 Argyle Street.
 One of the witnesses on the marriage certificate was Emmeline's employer Mary Jane De la Cruz.